sbuschjaeger/fastinference/README.md

 This call will load the model stored in `/my/nice/model.json`, performs the optimizations implemented in `my.newest.optimization` and then finally generates the implementation according to `my.newest.implementation` where the data type of features is `float`.
 Any additional arguments passed to `main.py` will be passed to the `my.newest.optimization` and `my.newest.implementation` respectively so you can just pass anything you require.
 Note that for ensembles you can additionally pass `baseimplementation` and `baseoptimize` to specify optimizations on the base learners as well as their respective implementations.

 For Linear, Discriminant, Tree, Ensemble models we currently support `.json` files which have previously been written via `Loader.model_to_json`.
 For Neural Networks we use `onnx` files which e.g. have been written via `torch.onnx.export` or `tf2onnx`.
-Reading onnx files can be tricky sometimes so please check out Neural Network for caveats.
+Reading onnx files can be tricky sometimes so please check out the documentation for caveats.

 ## Using fastinference in your python program